wilsonliaows/docs/connectors/xero.md

 *List of different types of sales taxes*

-This will lead users to the "Tax Type" page(image below) and they will have to key it in manually.
+This will lead users to the **Tax Type** page (image below) and they will have to key it in manually.

 ![Tax types list](/assets/images/connectors/xeno/tax-type-list.png)